APEX-JHOSEF-CARDICH-PALMA/java-stock-system/README.md

 ---
  ## About

-  -  This is a JAVA project developed in JAVA developed by [Jhosef A. Cardich Palma](https://www.linkedin.com/in/jhosef-anderson-cardich-palma-74765788/).
+  -  This is a JAVA project designed and developed by [Jhosef A. Cardich Palma](https://www.linkedin.com/in/jhosef-anderson-cardich-palma-74765788/).

  ---